 The almighty Levon Helm passed away four years ago today, so we’re paying tribute to the man, his voice, his drumming abilities, and his epic beard.
 Why?
-Basically, because the Band was excellent and Mr. Helm (recently voted the 21st best drummer of all time) had a remarkably unique set of skills (not like Liam Neeson in the Taken films, though, if you get our drift).
+Basically, because The Band was excellent and Mr. Helm (recently voted the 21st best drummer of all time) had a remarkably unique set of skills (but not like Liam Neeson in the Taken films).

 He’s renowned as the drummer and singer for The Band, but also proved himself to be a skilled actor and writer.
 Seriously, it’s disgusting one person should be so talented.
 It’s through The Band, however, that he’ll no doubt be best remembered, as well as his silky smooth voice and multi-tasking abilities.

 Watch any clip of The Band and what’s immediately surprising is the lead singer also appears to be the drummer.
 Levon Helm’s brain allowed him to double up, as you can see in the clip above, with complex drumming and reeling off lyrics.

 This is bloody difficult, and the only other drummer who’s managed it with panache is the equally gifted Reni of The Stone Roses.